 For the most recent book list for the Accounting Operations program, visit Lake Technical College's bookstore located in the Business Office.

 MATERIALS

 Some instructional materials are audio/visual computerized tutorials.
 For hygienic reasons, students must furnish their own standard computer headphones to use in listening to the instructional programs.
-Students must also furnish their own flash drive with at least 4 gigabytes of ram.

 PROGRAM OBJECTIVES